Sanja969/simple-tasks/README.md

 # Simple Tasks

-- This React application is a fully functional example of CRUD (Create, Read, Update, Delete) operations using an API.
-It features an interactive interface where users can view a list of tasks and perform actions such as editing, updating, and deleting these tasks.
-This app showcases practical implementations of common web application functionalities.
+Simple Tasks is a dynamic React application demonstrating CRUD (Create, Read, Update, Delete) operations via an API.
+It offers an interactive user interface to manage tasks, featuring functionalities such as adding, viewing, editing, and deleting tasks.
+This project exemplifies essential web application features in a practical setting.

 ## Built With